allegro/blog/_posts/2021-11-18-performance-evaluation-of-timeseries.md

 }
 ```

-Attentive readers will immediately notice the absence of the field containing the ID of the seller to whom the rating
+Attentive readers will immediately notice the absence of the field containing the ID of the seller whom the rating
 concerns.
 It was done intentionally, otherwise I would have to
 create an additional index covering this field.
 However, I did not want to introduce any additional elements in my
 experiment that could have any impact on the results.
-Let's assume for this experiment that we are rating a
+Let’s assume for this experiment that we are rating a
 restaurant, not Allegro sellers, therefore all ratings in the collection concern the restaurant only.

 Now we can create two collections storing an identical set of data.
 One will be a standard collection, and the other will